btf-org/flank/README.md

 Where possible, I've tried to mirror vanilla HTML and not add any additional naming conventions.
 As an example, to specify that a variable be represented by a `<textarea/>`, you use `@textarea`, but to specify it be represented by radio buttons, you use `@input @type radio`, since radios are `<input type="radio"/>`.

-## What tools have people replaced with Flank?
+## What tools have people mostly replaced with Flank?

+The original idea was "developer tools, but safer".
+But it can also be framed as "[some enterprise software thing], but simpler".

 - **PowerBI** - MSSQL developer writes SPROCs to solve one-offs, Flank generates a UI using DB metadata.
 - **React app** - Python developer writes Lambdas, Flank generates a UI for each one